sensei-hacker/inavwiki/Fixed-Wing-Guide.md

 * Take a few minutes to read through how the different [Flight Modes](https://github.com/iNavFlight/inav/wiki/Flight-modes) affect the model in the air.

-* Have `passthrough` mode configured so if it happens anything with gyro / accelerometer in the air you can use manual control.
+* Have `manual` mode configured so if it happens anything with gyro / accelerometer in the air you can use manual control.
 This includes if your flight controller resets during flight because of example an brownout.

 * Read through the iNav [CLI commands](https://github.com/iNavFlight/inav/blob/master/docs/Cli.md), especially ALL marked with "**fw_ **" This will give you hints how the modes for fixed wings work.